-

 Confidentiality

-1.32 The OAIC is bound by the APPs when handling complaint related personal information, and manages complaints confidentially.
+1.32 The OAIC is bound by the APPs when handling personal information.
 As such, the OAIC does not generally disclose the particulars of a complaint during the complaint handling process to persons other than the parties to a complaint or third parties with information relevant to the inquiry that can assist the inquiry.
-This is to ensure that parties will participate fully and frankly in the complaint process.
+This is to ensure that parties participate fully and frankly in the complaint process.

 1.33 The Privacy Act does not impose an obligation of confidentiality on the parties to a complaint.
 However, APP obligations do apply to APP entities and information they obtain during the course of a complaint.
 If the parties have settled the matter with an agreement that includes a confidentiality clause they may be bound by that agreement.